MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-DatabaseAvailabilityGroupServer.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the name of the DAG from which you are removing the server.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Identity parameter specifies the name of the DAG from which you're removing the server.

 ```yaml
 Type: DatabaseAvailabilityGroupIdParameter